 Pictured here: Wreaths at the Kentucky Native Cafe Christmas Market

 Brimming with eclectic boutiques like Poppy & Pomelo and large-scale shopping centers, Lexington is a retail paradise where you’re sure to find exactly what you’re looking for.
-Unique districts and neighborhoods like Chevy Chase, the Distillery District, the Warehouse Block, Southland, and Downtown are filled with independent shops, bars and restaurants to take the stress out of your search.
+Unique districts and neighborhoods like Chevy Chase, the Distillery District, the Warehouse Block, Southland, and Downtown are filled with independent shops, bars, and restaurants to take the stress out of your search.
 Hamburg Pavilion, the Summit at Fritz Farm, and Fayette Mall—the largest mall in Kentucky—are your best bets for finding big brands.
 Be sure to stop by The Keeneland Shop to browse a diverse selection of equine-inspired gifts for every horse lover on your list.
 While you’re there, get a behind-the-scenes look at Lexington’s famous Keeneland Racecourse with Morning Works and guided tours offered year-round.

 For handmade items perfect for gifting, don’t miss the Crafted Social Winter Market at Greyline Station and the Kentucky Native Café Christmas Market at Michler’s.
 And don’t forget about the Lexington Visitors Center.
 Our Gift Shop has apparel, exclusive Blue Horse merch, keepsakes, and more so you can “Give a Little Lex” to your loved ones this holiday season.